anderslatif/MRO/README.md

 ## Possible Environment Variables

-MRO tries to read from either a `.env` file if it exists where it is run or the environment.
+MRO tries to read from either the environment or a `.env` file if the file exists where it is run from.

 If it finds any of the following key variations it skips the prompt for that value.